learn-co-curriculum/phase-0-css-intro-lab/README.md

 ## Introduction

 HTML's role in our websites is to provide structure, content, and link resources (e.g. CSS files).
 Its role in describing the style ("presentation") of content is minimal.
 HTML's ability to style is pretty much limited to "pretty good" defaults.

 In order to further customize the style, appearance, and interactive behavior of our websites, we turn to Cascading Style Sheets, or CSS.
 In this lab, we will work on implementing CSS declarations in our HTML.

 ![HTML vs CSS Table](https://curriculum-content.s3.amazonaws.com/css-essentials/introduction-to-css-lab/Image_66_WritingCSS%20vs%20HTML.png)

 ## Getting Started

 Fork and clone this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-Finally, run `bundle` to install the lab's dependencies.
+Finally, run `npm install` to install the lab's dependencies.

 ## Import a CSS File in Our HTML